The Best Restaurants For Affordable Group Dinners guide image

 The food at West New Malaysia—curries, big bowls of soup filled with seafood, and entrees like sauteed chicken that’s perfectly tender and covered in spicy shrimp paste—has two traits that make it great for group dinners.
 It’s excellent, and the large portions are ideal for sharing.
 The menu at this Malaysian spot on Bowery is huge, but no matter what else you order, make sure to get the crispy, fried prawns with salted egg.

 Jing Fong's newer, single-floor space on Centre Street is much smaller than their previous 800-seat banquet hall, but the dim sum is better than ever, and it remains one of the best destinations for all your dumpling-loving friends.
-There are still roving carts with chicken feet, fried turnip cakes, and egg tarts, but none of these dishes ever seem like they've been sitting around for more than a few minutes.
-If you don’t see a dish you want rolling by, just get someone from your party to mention this to the accommodating staff, and someone will bring it to your table straight from the kitchen.
+There are still roving carts with chicken feet, fried turnip cakes, and egg tarts, and none of these dishes ever seem like they've been sitting around for more than a few minutes.
+If you don’t see a dish you want rolling by, someone will bring it to your table straight from the kitchen.

 You’ll wonder where this place has been all your life.
 The two-floor Mexican spot in the East Village has margarita pitchers, inexpensive and enjoyable tacos and quesadillas, and most importantly, pitchers of very good and very strong margaritas.

 Do not—we repeat—do not come to Paulie Gee’s with a group not expecting a wait.
 Fortunately, the wait will be worth it, and there are plenty of bars nearby where you can hang out until your table is ready (like Ramona for fancy cocktails or Brouwerij Lane for unusual beers).
-Once your name is up, the picnic tables inside will be yours, and you’ll have the chance to to eat your weight in some of the best pizza in the city.
+Once your name is up, you’ll have the chance to to eat your weight in some of the best pizza in the city.
 There needs to be more than one Hellboy on your table.

 Chase Sapphire Card Ad